-Thorny devils◊, small ant-eating lizards covered in spines.
-Like the Bearded and Frilled Dragon, these are among the few reptiles in Australia that can't kill you.
+Thorny Devils◊, small ant-eating lizards covered in spines.
+Like the bearded and frilled dragons, these are among the few reptiles in Australia that can't kill you.

 If you are going to touch a frog (in order to take it back outside, duh), like the normal procedures, wet your hands thoroughly, or get some wet gloves on for safe measure.
 These frogs don't like dry stuff.

 The now-likely extinct gastric-brooding frog.
 None have been seen since 1985, the frog uses an unusual method to protect its eggs and the tadpoles that hatch from them: IT EATS THEM!
 The mother frog will eat the eggs as soon as they're laid and will carry her young in her stomach until they're frogs, at which point they climb out of her mouth!
 Scientists have recently concluded that the eggs and tadpoles were secreting a coating that counter-acted the stomach acids of their mother and would have been valuable in research on stomach ulcers.

 Not to worry about the medical research thing though.
 We already got a Nobel Prize for discovering that stomach ulcers are caused by Helicobacter pylori and can be treated with a simple course of antibiotics.
 Hooray for Drs.
 Warren and Marshall.

 Sydney Funnelweb Spider.◊ The deadliest spider in the world.
 This spider will actually chase you and try to bite you again.
 Also able to bite through a toenail.

 The funnelweb was the inspiration to revert the Black Tiger from a tarantula in later Resident Evil games.
 They've also begun popping up in other states, with at least two sightings in Tasmania.
 They're harder than cane toads to kill as well, you'd better be armed like Chris or Jill should you encounter one.